About To Write Art

 To Write Art currently offers three 12-month programs: Perception, Non-Human Art, and Art Intersections.

 Each program can be explored individually, in any order, or studied as a complete journey.
-All three provide unconventional concepts, creative tasks, reflective processes, and philosophical approaches designed to expand consciousness and deepen artistic thinking.
+All three provide unconventional concepts, creative tasks, reflective processes, and philosophical approaches designed to expand artistic thinking.

 Our Programs